corbin1988/marketing/README.md

 - **Events and Conventions:** Nintendo participates in major gaming events like E3 (Electronic Entertainment Expo) to showcase their latest products and interact with the gaming community.

+## Implementation, Evaluation, and Control

+Implementation, Evaluation, and Control is about putting your marketing plan into action, keeping an eye on its performance, and tweaking it as needed to reach your goals.
+For instance, if you're running an SEO campaign, you'd put it into action, track the results using tools like Google Analytics, and adjust your strategy based on what the data shows.